 The most common causes of kidney stones include calcium, oxalate, uric acid, phosphate, cystine, and xanthine.

 - Permanent kidney failure due to renal scarring

 - Bladder blockage

 Some of the major minimally invasive procedures performed at the clinic for the removal of a kidney stone include:

 These minimally invasive surgical procedures are performed under the effect of anaesthesia in an operating theatre.
 After the surgery, the patient is discharged at the very same day and he/she may resume his/her everyday exercises instantly.

-Post Procedure Instructions to Prevent Recurrence of Stone
+Post Procedure Instructions To Prevent Recurrence Of Stone

 Our nephrologists evaluate a patient by doing investigations like 24 hour urine calcium, phosphorus, uric acid, citrate, vitamin D, serum PTH, and dietary analysis by an expert dietician.
-On the basis of these investigations and dietary analysis, the treatment plan is designed to prevent recurrence of stone in future.
+On the basis of these investigations and dietary analysis, the kidney stone treatment plan is designed to prevent recurrence of stone in future.

-If you think you are facing similar conditions, or have suffered from them in the past, please contact the Nanavati team to schedule an appointment at : +91 22 2626 7500
+If you are facing any similar signs or symptoms please contact the Nanavati Max team to schedule an appointment at : +91 22 6836 0000